top of page

 PET (Polyethylene Terephthalate)

-PET jars are popular for clarity but have the lowest natural heat resistance.
-Standard PET can deform at hot-fill temperatures; therefore, brands must use specialized "heat-set" grades to withstand up to 85°C. Try Thick-wall PET for your formula if you want to have a PET jar for your products.
-Can you fit your machine to fill from a litle higher before it reach the jar?
-It can lower the temprature a litle.
+PET jars are popular for their clarity but have the lowest natural heat resistance.
+Standard PET can deform at hot-fill temperatures.
+Brands must use specialized "heat-set" grades to withstand up to 85°C. If you want to use PET jars, consider Thick-wall PET for your formula.
+Adjust your machine to fill at a slightly higher temperature before it reaches the jar.
+This can lower the temperature a bit.

 • Pros: Lightweight; shatter-resistant; crystal-clear visibility.